Teeth Whitening in Red Deer

 Patients sometimes come to a dentist after trying over-the-counter solutions and once they experience the efficacy of clinical whitening, they wish they’d never invested in any other system.
 Your dentist’s clinical service also offers help with the side-effects of whitening.
 Peroxide dehydrates the teeth slightly, which you feel if sensitivity develops after whitening.
 Dehydration does correct itself naturally, but your dentist has rehydrating solutions that assist in this process in order to decrease potential discomfort preemptively.
 Gum protection is also offered by your dentist and also decreases discomfort since the gums are not exposed to the bleaching agent and do not, therefore, suffer the effects of chemical burn that can occur with strips.
 Your dentist’s product delivers a better effect in less time and keeps you more comfortable during and after the process.

-If you have questions about this or other services offered, contact our clinic today.
+If you have questions about this or other services offered, contact our dentist at Healthy Smiles dental clinic in Red Deer today.